tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_6.md

 “It means he's... he's unharmed, physically,” he clarifies.

 My grip on the scientist tightens, every muscle in my body coiled, ready to execute him on the spot for the horrors he's complicit in.
-As I draw back my arm, the sound of heavy boots coming from the direction we came freezes me in place.
+As I draw back my arm, the sound of heavy boots coming freezes me in place.
 We’re cut off our planned escape route.

 The scientist, sensing my hesitation, seizes his chance.
 "Wait!
 I can get you out, but you need me alive!"
 His eyes dart towards the door then back to me.

-I pause, the reality of our situation crashing down.
 We're trapped, the way we came now swarming with hostiles.
 "Talk," I hiss, pressing the barrel of my rifle against his forehead.

 "There's a secondary exit," he stammers, "a service tunnel used for equipment transport.
 It's hidden behind the lab through the cold storage.
 But it's secured, biometric locks.
 Without me, you'll never get through."